Research & Engineering Portfolio

 Major Finding:

-Successfully discriminated 5 grass species based on their electrical-hydraulic fingerprints!
+Successfully discriminated 5 grass species based on their electrical-hydraulic fingerprints.
 Species-specific depletion zones were clearly visible and statistically significant.

 Publications: